ProteinsWebTeam/interpro-docs/docs/searchways.rst

 On the search results page, some general information on the submitted sequence is provided, followed by the predicted InterPro protein family membership when available ([1] in the figure above).

 The sequence submitted is shown in its full length at the top of the protein sequence viewer (grey bar) [2].
-The purple / yellow bar below indicates the predicted hydrophobicity of the sequence residues [3].
+The purple/grey bar below indicates the predicted hydrophobicity of the sequence residues [3].
 This is followed below by InterPro entries and signatures matches, displayed in categories classified by :doc:`InterPro entry types </entry_types>`.
-Each coloured bubble represents a domain, protein family, or important site that has been matched to part or all the length of the submitted protein sequence.
+Each coloured rectangle represents a domain, protein family, or important site that has been matched to part or all the length of the submitted protein sequence.

-- The top coloured bubble represents the InterPro entry [4a, 5a].
+- The top coloured rectangle represents the InterPro entry [4a, 5a].
-- Directly below the InterPro entry, additional coloured bubbles display the member database signatures that contributed to that InterPro entry [4b, 5b].
+- Directly below the InterPro entry, additional coloured rectangles display the member database signatures that contributed to that InterPro entry [4b, 5b].

 In the example above, four InterPro entries (1 family and 3 domain entries) have been found matching the submitted sequence.
 The first InterPro entry is for a protein family [4a], containing one member database